vuejs/docs/src/api/composition-api-lifecycle.md

 ## onServerPrefetch() <Badge text="SSR only" />

-Registers a callback to be called before the component instance is to be rendered on the server.
-If the callback returns a Promise, the server renderer will wait until the Promise is resolved before rendering the component.
+Registers a async function to be resolved before the component instance is to be rendered on the server.

-This hook is only called during SSR can be used to perform server-only data fetching.

 - **Type**

   ```ts
   function onServerPrefetch(callback: () => Promise<any>): void
   ```

+- **Details**

+  If the callback returns a Promise, the server renderer will wait until the Promise is resolved before rendering the component.

+  This hook is only called during SSR can be used to perform server-only data fetching.

 - **Example**